hyperbunny77/RealDebridManager/README.md

 ## Sonarr/Radarr Integration :

 This application fits great into your workflow with Sonarr/Radarr.
-The use of Real Debrid Manager will mean sonarr/radarr can utilise Real Debrid as a source for downloading new files.
+The use of Real Debrid Manager will mean sonarr/radarr can utilize Real Debrid as a source for downloading new files.
 This allows you to benefit from the many advantages that the Real Debrid service provides.